Vince Cazzetta

+Early life

+Cazzetta was raised in New Britain, Connecticut.
+He served in the 95th Infantry of the United States Army in World War II, fighting in the Battle of the Bulge.
+He later attended Arnold College (later known as Bridgeport University) and graduated in 1950.
+He obtained a master's degree from Columbia.
+He became a football coach at Massachusetts and Connecticut high schools.

+Coaching career

-Cazzetta was head coach at Seattle from 1959 through 1963.
+Cazzetta was promoted to replace John Castellani as head coach at Seattle in 1959, where the team had received a two-year postseason ban due to NCAA violations.
 He ranked second in school history with a .711 winning percentage and 96 wins.
-He resigned as coach with nine games left in the 1963 season after a dispute with the athletic director.
+On February 7, 1963, he resigned as coach with nine games left in the season after a dispute with management.
+Athletic director Eddie O'Brien had refused to give Cazzetta total control of the program in terms of scheduling and budget and the faculty board sided with O'Brien, which led Cazzetta to cite "willful interference" by O'Brien as his reason for leaving; Cazzetta's son later stated that his father was fired after committing an infraction by purchasing a plane ticket home for a player from Washington, D.C. on Christmas..

-Cazzetta moved on to become an assistant coach at the University of Rhode Island.
+Cazzetta moved on to become an assistant coach at the University of Rhode Island from 1963 to 1967.

 Cazzetta became head coach of the fledgling Pittsburgh Pipers during the ABA's first season.
 He made major changes to the roster throughout the season; at the end of the season the team only had four players who had been there at the start of the season.
+His personality as a coach was cited as a key reason the team pulled together and won the championship.
 During the season the Pipers had winning streaks of 15 and 12 games and won 18 out of 19 games at one point.
-The Pipers won the 1968 ABA Championship.
+The Pipers won the 1968 ABA Championship in seven games over the New Orleans Buccaneers.
 Cazzetta was the ABA's Coach of the Year for the 1967–68 season.